serb1231/QR-Code-Reader/README.md

 # QR Code Reader in C++

 This project's aim is to deliver a program capable of offering its users a seamless experience when dealing with QR Codes.
-It is possible to choose a file via a file explorer and if it is a QR Code to decode it.
+It is possible to choose a file via a file explorer, and if it is a QR Code, to decode it.
 Another use case is encoding some text and saving it as a QR Code.

 ## Dependencies

-To achieve this the project uses the following libraries:
+To achieve this, the project uses the following libraries:

 + doxygen version 1.9.2: A documentation generator for generating project documentation
 + opencv version 4.5.5: A computer vision library for image processing and computer vision algorithms
 + zxing-cpp version 2.0.0: A C++ port of the ZXing library for QR code encoding and decoding
 + stb version cci.20220909: A collection of single-file public domain libraries for C/C++

-## Building the Project
+## Conan Setup

 To build the project locally, you need to ensure that the appropriate settings are set in the Conan profile file.
 The Conan package manager is used to handle the project's dependencies.
+Ensure that you have version 1.59.0 installed.

 Please follow the steps below to configure the Conan profile
 1. Locate the Conan profile file.
 The default location for the profile file is usually